berkeley-ospo/safe-ose-2025/description.md

 This work will also foster best practices in open-source development and vulnerability management, serving as a model for other software communities and contributing to improved economic competitiveness, resilience, and technological leadership for the United States.

 Increased partnerships between academia, industry, government, and non-profit organizations will be facilitated through the collaborative nature of the project, promoting knowledge transfer and shared responsibility for open-source security.
-Ultimately, this initiative will not only secure the $\spose$, but will also contribute to a more robust and inclusive infrastructure for research and education, enabling trustworthy scientific and technological advancements that benefit society as a whole.
+Ultimately, this initiative will not only secure the $\spose$, but will also contribute to a more robust, vibrant infrastructure for research and education, enabling trustworthy scientific and technological advancements that benefit society as a whole.

 # Evaluation Plan